Manual-review caution source entry

-Use a staged diagnostic and risk strategy: urgency, tissue behavior, and follow-through before closing treatment branches.
+Use this as an oncology cluster review: compare urgency, tissue behavior, and follow-through before closing treatment branches.

 5